saintmalik/blog.saintmalik.me/blog/2023-10-09-argocd-gitops-multi-clusters.md

 ### Configure the argocd deployment to use the IAM role

-Now you are done setting up the IAM role and the IAM assumable role, its time to update your argocd deployment values, for the controller and server deployment of the argocd instance, you will be adding the following annotations to the deployment values ```annotations:
+Now you are done setting up the IAM role and the IAM assumable role, it's time to update your argocd deployment values.

+By adding the created IAM Role above `arn:aws:iam::xxxxxx:role/argocd` to your controller and server deployment values of the argocd instance, you will be adding the following annotations to the deployment values ```annotations:
       eks.amazonaws.com/role-arn: "${aws_iam_role.argocd_irsa_role.arn}"
     automountServiceAccountToken: true```